Godsbeloved2420/Creating_Tables_with_SQL/README.md

 ## 4.0.
 Acknowledgement

-I acknowledge LITA for this great platform for learning.
+I acknowledge PSP ANALYTICS for this great platform for learning.
 I want to sincerely our facilitators for their tireless efforts to ensure we get the best from the training.
 Microsoft SQL studio and server was employed in this analysis.